securityfirst/tent-content/contents_ru/operations/counter-surveillance/advanced/three-sides-to-a-square.md

 # Three Sides to a Square

-This is a tech
-ique used to ide
-tify several members of a team, create pressure o them a d thi dow their surveilla ce.
-It ca be co ducted alo e or with a team.
+This is a technique used to identify several members of a team, create pressure on them and thin down their surveillance.
+It can be conducted alone or with a team.

-It mea
-s taki
-g a lo
-ger route tha
- would logically make se
-se for someo
-e goi
-g from poi
-t A to B.

-Pick three or more reaso
-s to be a) usi
-g such a
- u
-usual route a
-d b) stoppi
-g alo
-g the way.
-These reaso
-s should take the followi
-g thi
-gs i
-to accou
-t:

-*   It should be ge
-ui
-e a
-d
+It means taking a longer route than would logically make sense for someone going from point A to B.

+Pick three or more reasons to be a) using such an unusual route and b) stopping along the way.
+These reasons should take the following things into account:

-ot suspicious - there should be a believable reaso for the detour.
-Remember, this is because you do ot wa t a y possible surveilla ce to k ow that you are checki g for surveilla ce;
+*   It should be genuine and not suspicious - there should be a believable reason for the detour.
+Remember, this is because you do not want any possible surveillance to know that you are checking for surveillance;
-*   It should force a surveilla ce team member to go i to the locatio with you to establish what you are doi g, who you are meeti g, or check for a y sig s that you may have a cou ter-surveilla ce team with you;
+*   It should force a surveillance team member to go into the location with you to establish what you are doing, who you are meeting, or check for any signs that you may have a counter-surveillance team with you;
-*   Observe what is occurri
+*   Observe what is occurring
-g
-*   Observe the various exits/e
+*   Observe the various exits/entrances
-tra
-ces
-*   Be out of the target's 10 to 2 eye li e
+*   Be out of the target's 10 to 2 eye line

-You should be able to quickly get o the move agai
- - so pay bills i
+You should be able to quickly get on the move again - so pay bills in advance, don't get hot food, etc.
- adva
-ce, do
-'t get hot food, etc.